-Normal rectal temperature in term and preterm infants is 36.5 to 37.5° C. Although hypothermia is a core temperature < 35 to 35.5° C, there is cold stress at higher temperatures whenever heat loss requires an increase in metabolic heat production.
+Normal rectal temperature in term and preterm infants is 36.5 to 37.5° C. Although hypothermia is a core temperature < 36 to 36.5° C, there may be cold stress at higher temperatures whenever heat loss requires an increase in metabolic heat production.

-Hypothermia may be caused by environmental factors, disorders that impair thermoregulation (eg, sepsis [see Neonatal Sepsis], intracranial hemorrhage [see Intracranial Hemorrhage], drug withdrawal [see Prenatal Drug Exposure]), or a combination.
-Risk factors for hypothermia include maternal hypertension (see Hypertension in Pregnancy), cesarean delivery (see Cesarean Delivery), and low Apgar scores (see Assessment).
+Hypothermia may be caused by environmental factors, disorders that impair thermoregulation (eg, sepsis, intracranial hemorrhage, drug withdrawal), or a combination.
+Risk factors for hypothermia include delivery in an area with an environmental temperature below the recommended levels, maternal hypertension, cesarean delivery, and low Apgar scores.

 Hypothermia is treated by rewarming in an incubator or under a radiant warmer.
 The neonate should be monitored and treated as needed for hypoglycemia, hypoxemia, and apnea.
 Underlying conditions such as sepsis, drug withdrawal, or intracranial hemorrhage require specific treatment.

-Hypothermia can be prevented by immediately drying and then swaddling the neonate (including the head) in a warm blanket to prevent evaporative, conductive, and convective losses.
-Preterm very-low-birth-weight infants also benefit from a polyethylene occlusive wrapping at the time of delivery.
 A neonate exposed for resuscitation or observation should be placed under a radiant warmer to prevent radiant losses.
 Sick neonates should be maintained in a neutral thermal environment to minimize the metabolic rate.
 The proper incubator temperature varies depending on the neonate’s birth weight and postnatal age, and humidity in the incubator.
-Alternatively, heating can be adjusted with a servomechanism set to maintain skin temperature at 36.5° C.
+Alternatively, heating can be adjusted with a servomechanism set to maintain skin temperature at 36.5°C.

 Neonates, particularly very low-birth-weight infants, are susceptible to environmental hypothermia; illness (eg, intracranial hemorrhage, sepsis) increases risk.